autoplot/documentation/javadoc/org/das2/qds/ReverseDataSet.md

-# org.das2.qds.ReverseDataSetreverses the order of the elements of the dataset.
-If there is a DEPEND_0,
+# org.das2.qds.ReverseDataSet

- high-rank DEPEND properties, or BUNDLE_0, they are reversed as well.
+reverses the order of the elements of the dataset.
+If there is a DEPEND_0, high-rank DEPEND properties, or BUNDLE_0, they are reversed as well.

-ReverseDataSet( QDataSet source )
+# ReverseDataSet( QDataSet source )

 ***